 Operating Reliability: The ability of the bulk power system to withstand sudden disturbances, such as electric short circuits or the unanticipated loss of system elements from credible contingencies, while avoiding uncontrolled cascading blackouts or damage to equipment.

 It is clear that this “always on” level of service is changing right before our eyes.
-There appear to be at least two reasons.
+There appear to be at least two reasons why.

-As we look more closely at events in the electric power industry in recent years, there are two key drivers of change currently at work concerning grid reliability.
-These are (1) the increasing frequency of severe weather events and (2) changes in the makeup of the generation fleet itself.
+As we look more closely at events in the electric power industry in recent years, there are two key drivers of change currently at work with respect to grid reliability.
+These are: (1) the increasing frequency of severe weather events and (2) changes in the makeup of the generation fleet itself.

 Non-weather-related events, as shown in blue, have remained at a steady state level over this period.
 However, weather-related events clearly indicate a strong upward trend.
 In fact, an analysis by Climate Central shows that the average number of major power outages due to severe weather increased by 78% in the period 2011 to 2021 as compared to 2000 to 2010.